genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

 ### Adding filters to the Orders data grid

-The way we have been using ag-grid so far is encapsulating a genesis datasource to have access to data server resources.
-Makes it easy to retrieve data without worrying about connection, handling update events and so on.
+The way we have been using ag-grid so far is encapsulating a Genesis datasource to have access to Data Server resources.
+This makes it easier to retrieve data without worrying about the connection, handling update events and so on.
 This is called [connected data](/front-end/web-components/grids/ag-grid/ag-grid-connected/).

-[Genesis datasource](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/) offers some [attributes](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/#attributes-and-props) to parametrize how to retrieve the data.
+[Genesis datasource](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/) offers some [attributes](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/#attributes-and-props) to parametrise how to retrieve the data.
 Some commonly used attributes are:

 - **`criteria: string`**: a Groovy expression to perform filters on the query server; these remain active for the life of the subscription.
 For example: Expr.dateIsBefore(TRADE_DATE,'20150518') or QUANTITY > 10000.